ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ```

 When you take a look at the `Main` component, you can see how we use the toggleAll event handler.<br/>
-It is a good practice to assume that the toggleAll-handler could be absent.<br/>
+It is a good practice to assume that toggleAll could be absent.<br/>
 If at some point a new behaviour is introduced, for example that you can only toggle less then 10 todos,<br>
 then props.toggleAll might be undefined.
 It also lets you think about possible UI-states in your component.<br/>
 If you plan to create reusable components, this is a must.<br/>